influxdata/influxdb-client-js/README.md

 This repository contains the reference javascript client for InfluxDB 2.0.
 Both node and browser environments are supported.

-**Note: This library is for use with InfluxDB 2.x.
-For connecting to InfluxDB 1.x instances, see [node-influx](https://github.com/node-influx/node-influx).**
+#### Note: Use this client library with InfluxDB 2.x and InfluxDB 1.8+.
+For connecting to InfluxDB 1.7 or earlier instances, see the [node-influx](https://github.com/node-influx/node-influx) client library.

 ## Features